-Tiffany sales hit as tourists take a brake on spending
+Tiffany 1Q sales drop as tourist spending slumps

-NEW YORK (AP) — Tiffany & Co. topped first quarter profit expectations but fewer tourists at U.S. stores, particularly from China, dragged on sales and the company trimmed its expectations for the year.
+NEW YORK (AP) — Tiffany & Co. topped first quarter profit expectations but fewer tourists at its U.S. stores, particularly from China, dragged on sales and the company trimmed its expectations for the year.

-Tiffany said earlier this year that holiday sales were hurt by a drop in spending by Chinese tourists, and that trend accelerated in the first three months of the year.
+Tiffany said earlier this year that holiday sales were hurt by a drop in spending by Chinese tourists, and that trend accelerated in the first three months of the fiscal year.

-The strong dollar has made trinkets from Tiffany even more expensive for Chinese tourists.
+The strong dollar has made jewelry from Tiffany even more expensive for Chinese tourists.
 CEO Alessandro Bogliolo said the brand wasn’t experiencing any “negative sentiment” from Chinese shoppers here or in China amid an escalating trade fight.

 Revenue slid 3% to $1 billion, just shy of Wall Street expectations, according to a survey by Zacks Investment Research.

-The company posted a profit of $125.2 million, or $1.03, which is 2 cents better than Wall Street had expected,
+The company posted a profit of $125.2 million, or $1.03 per share, which is 2 cents better than Wall Street had expected,

 Sales at established stores worldwide declined 5%; on a constant-exchange-rate basis, net sales were equal to the prior year and comparable sales declined 2%.